WEBSITE TERMS AND CONDITIONS

 6. Third party products

-6.1 The Services are integrated with various third party services, applications and/or software (collectively, “Third Party Products”) which are necessary for certain content such as email services or newsletters.
+6.1 The Services are integrated with various Third Party services, applications and/or software (collectively, “Third Party Products”) which are necessary for certain content such as email services, newsletters or mapping.
 The Third Party Products shall be supplied in accordance with the relevant third party’s standard terms.
 The licence fee for such Third Party Products is included in the Subscription Fee payable under clause 7.1.

 6.2 Enthuse cannot be held responsible for subsequent changes or issues with these Third Party Products that may result in issues with the Software and/or Services and may require maintenance to resolve any problems that may arise.